martexcoin/colorcore/README.rst

 Fees can be specified through the ``--fees`` argument, and the default amount for fees can be changed through the ``config.ini`` file.

-Once you have colored coins on one address, make sure you use the ``sendbitcoin`` operation to send uncolored martexcoins from that address.
+Once you have colored coins on one address, make sure you use the ``sendmartexcoin`` operation to send uncolored martexcoins from that address.
 If you use Martexcoin Core to send martexcoins, Martexcoin Core might spend your colored outputs as it is not aware of colored coins.

 If RPC is enabled, it is highly recommended to use a firewall to prevent access to Colorcore from an unauthorized remote machine.